stevenwang-arm/test/README.md

 After you have tweaked your board, plug a USB cable into the KitProg3 USB connector (J8) to connect the board to your host computer and you are all set to go.

 ## Project setup
  1. Download [Cypress amazon-freertos 201908.00 release](https://github.com/cypresssemiconductorco/amazon-freertos/releases/tag/201908-MTBAFR1941) and extract it to your local filesystem.
+(IMPORTANT: There is a defect in this release which might brick your board.
+Refer to **Notice** section for more information.)
  2. From the top-level folder `amazon-freertos-xxx`, create a `demos/aia` folder.
  3. Copy the files in the `aia/` folder and the `demo/` folder in this repository to the `demos/aia` folder just created.
  4. Download [opus 1.3.1 source code](https://archive.mozilla.org/pub/opus/opus-1.3.1.tar.gz), extract it from the top-level folder with the following command: